-CPCCCM2006B Apply basic levelling procedures CPCCWHS1001 - Prepare to work safely in the construction industry.
-Successful completion of this unit will lead to a General Construction Induction Card (White Card) from SafeWork NSW.
-This will allow student access to construction sites across
+CPCCCM2006B Apply basic levelling procedures CPCCWHS1001 Prepare to work safely in the construction

-Australia for work purposes.
+The construction induction certificate (CIC or white card) will be issued by SafeWork NSW upon provision of evidence from an RTO that this competence has been achieved.
+This will allow student access to construction sites across Australia for work purposes.

-Students may apply for Recognition of Prior Learning and or Credit Transfer provided suitable evidence is submitted.
+Students may apply for Recognition of Prior Learning and/or Credit Transfer provided suitable evidence is submitted.